ajinsunny/single-degree-of-freedom-experiments-demonstrating-electromagnetic-formation-flying-for-small-satell/README.md

 This project is dedicated for Electromagnetic Actuation and Pulse Sensing in Single Degree of Freedom.
 The program written in this repository is for Experiment Setup that was built by [Ajin Sunny](https://github.com/ajinsunny).
 The program was originally written by [Ajin Sunny](https://github.com/ajinsunny).
 The program was last uploaded on 10-04-2019.

 ## Experimental Setup
+The experimental setup consists of the assembly of all the hardware components listed in the next section.

 ### Hardware